La chercheuse d’esprit, a Pantomime Ballet

 SCENE 7.1 (No. 14)

 Nicette, toujours ballotée, apperçoit Alain qui vient à elle.
 Un plaisir secret qu’il ne peut définir le fait rire à la vue de Nicette, qui croit qu’il se moque aussi d’elle; mais Alain qui la regarde et qui voudroit exprimer ce qu’il sent, l’assure que c’est plus fort que lui, et qu’il rira toujours en la voyant.
 Ils se regardent et ne peuvent se rien dire. (‘Still torn, Nicette catches sight of Alain coming towards her.
 A secret pleasure which he cannot define makes him laugh at the sight of Nicette, who thinks that he is making fun of her.
-But Alain, who watches her and who would express what he feels, assures her that it is merely him, and that he always laughs when he sees her.
+But Alain, who looks at her and who would express what he feels, assures her that it is, rather, merely him, and that he will always laugh when he sees her.
 They look at each other but cannot say anything to each other.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))